STAIRlab/sees/docs/library/3_Numerics/LinearSolve/546-ProfileSPD.md

 # ProfileSPD SOE

-<p>This command is used to construct a profileSPDSOE linear system of
+This command is used to construct a `ProfileSPDSOE` linear system of equation.
-equation object.
 As the name implies, this class is used for symmetric positive definite matrix systems.
 The matrix is stored as shown below in a 1 dimensional array with only those values below the first non-zero row in any column being stored.
 This is sometimes also referred to as a skyline storage scheme.
-The following command is used to construct such a system:</p>
+The following command is used to construct such a system:

 ```tcl
 system ProfileSPD
 ```

 <hr />
 <p>THEORY:</p>
 <p>An <em>n</em>&amp;times;<em>n</em> matrix